passaloutre/tqqq/README.md

 The model was using today's indicator to know whether to buy or sell today, but you can't know today's indicator until after today!
 Obviously if you know today's closing price before buying at todays opening price, you can turn $1k into $1M pretty easily I fixed it to use yesterday's indicator to buy/sell today, and, predictably, it does worse.
 Worse than just HODLing TQQQ, but better than HODLing regular QQQ.
-It does avoid pants-shitting drops like late 2018 or early 2020, where you lose half your money in a month but it is overconservative during some long rises, missing out on gains that overcome the drops
+It does avoid pants-shitting drops like late 2018 or early 2020, where you lose half your money in a month but it is overconservative during some long rises, missing out on gains that overcome the drops.
+HODLing TQQQ always wins unless you cherry pick the start date right before a big drop, and even then it still beats the algorithm within a couple years.

 We need to find a way to be a little riskier on the rise and a little tighter on the drops.